Vivekanand-R/AI-Product-Framework/README.md

 Example 2: Car Makers – “To enjoy driving, not just own a car.” → Offers performance, handling, and emotional satisfaction as core differentiators.

-15. A/B Testing & Experimentation - A/B Testing is a cornerstone of modern product development — a structured way to compare two variations (A and B) to see which performs better based on real user data.
+**15. A/B Testing & Experimentation** - A/B Testing is a cornerstone of modern product development — a structured way to compare two variations (A and B) to see which performs better based on real user data.
 Instead of relying on assumptions, teams run controlled experiments to test different features, designs, or messaging, gathering insights before scaling.
 Typically labeled “A” (the control) and “B” (the variant).

-16. Product Analytics & KPIs (AARRR, DAU/MAU, NPS)
+**16. Product Analytics & KPIs (AARRR, DAU/MAU, NPS)**

 17. User Feedback Loops